Synobsys/synobsys.github.io/standards/12-REST-API-conventions.md

 ### Authentication

 Authentication methods:

-*
+* Basic - UserId and Password
- using an API Key
+* Custom using an API Key
+* Custom using an Authorisation token e.g. JWT, ...

+#### Custom authenthication with an API Key

 Following the steps described in [Add Custom Authentication to an Exposed REST API](https://success.outsystems.com/documentation/11/extensibility_and_integration/rest/expose_rest_apis/add_custom_authentication_to_an_exposed_rest_api/) we will implement authentication using an API Key.